kristiklemm/blog/source/2016-02-06-chicago-startups-on-the-rise-kohactive-s-picks.html.markdown

 ## Deskpass

-Deskpass is basically a “classpass” for office sharing, offering. drop-in options to most of the shared office spaces in the city of Chicago.
+Deskpass is basically a "classpass" for office sharing, offering. drop-in options to most of the shared office spaces in the city of Chicago.
 The edge here (since Deskpass is notoriously losing money hand over fist) is the fact that the founding team is the creator of Desktime--the app most shared office spaces already use to book their space.
 Talk about a natural--and brilliant--next step.
 We expect big things from this team.

 **Website**: [https://www.deskpass.com/](https://www.deskpass.com/ )